 When Leopold II dies in 1792 his son Franz II is elected German emperor.
-The two German big-powers (Austria forming the First Coalition with Prussia) want to end rapidly the horrific episode in their neighbouring country.
+The two German big-powers (Austria forming the First Coalition with Prussia) want to end rapidly the horrific episode in the neighboring country.
 Not expecting any resistance from the army of the Sansculottes they speak of a walk to Paris.
 However, following the famous cannonade of Valmy (a village in Northern France) the zest of the badly organized and inadequately equipped allied mercenaries has gone.
 Goethe, who had to accompany his Duke Carl August as an imbedded reporter into France, tells about the retreat of the allied forces and portrays the campaign as a nightmare that kept me imprisoned between excrements and desperate straits, lack and worry, danger and pain, between debris, corpses, rotten carcass and piles of shit.
-In this nightmare, however, our national poet recognizes the historic significance of the event, although his famous sentence: A new epoch of world history originates from here and today, and you can say that you have been part of it, he only formulated later in his life.
+In this nightmare, however, our national poet recognizes the historic significance of the event, although his famous sentence: A new epoch of world history originates from here and today, and you can say that you were part of it, he only formulated later in his life.

 Indeed.
 The French revolutionary army rapidly occupies the Austrian Netherlands (Belgium) as well as Savoy, advances on the Rhine and occupies Worms, Speyer (Spires), Mainz and Frankfurt.
-In view of this rally Spain, Great Britain, Holland, Sardinia, Naples, Portugal and the German empire join the anti-French coalition.
+In view of this rally Spain, Great Britain, Holland, Sardinia, Naples, Portugal and the German Empire join the anti-French coalition.
 The allied forces re-conquer the Netherlands but when the revolutionary regime orders the levée en masse (general mobilization) the luck in war turns again.
-In 1793 the French eventually occupy a bridge head on the East bank of the Rhine, the key to the Empire Old-Breisach.
+In 1793 the French eventually occupy a bridge head on the east bank of the Rhine, the key to the Empire Old-Breisach.

 The mercenary armies are not only numerically but also ideologically inferior to the army of the soldiers-citizen.
-Particularly in Prussia, more interested in increasing its territory in the third Polish division, the defense of the ailing Empire in the west is unpopular.
+Particularly in Prussia, more interested in increasing its territory in the Third Polish Division, the defense of the ailing Empire in the west is unpopular.
 Consequently in 1795 Prussia retires from the anti-republican coalition and concludes a separate peace treaty with France.

 In the summer of 1796, the revolutionary army occupies Freiburg.
 This however only after a heroic resistance of its citizens as their General Freiherr of Duminique certifies.
 The table still visible at the Martinstor is one of the rare cases where a commander commemorates the braveness of his soldiers